menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Castleford is generally considered to be a blue-collar town.
-55.13% of the Castleford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Castleford, you'll notice that it is more blue-collar than most other communities in America.
+55.13% of Castleford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Castleford is a city of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Castleford who work in office and administrative support (26.92%), farm management occupations (15.38%), and food service (6.41%).

 You will also find that a lot of people in Castleford work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.